clkim/DeepLearningPython35/README.md

 Suggestion: unless you have a preference, look into the link labelled `git-scm` in the Windows and Mac sections, but also see note on Mac below.

 (For Mac:
-The link labelled `macOS Git Installer` seems quite old and no longer updated.
+Do NOT click on link `macOS Git Installer` because it is labeled "abandoned" so is NOT recommended.
 Most MacOS will already have Git installed; even though the version is likely to be old, it is probably sufficient for our purpose here.
 If you want the latest version, use the link [git-scm](https://git-scm.com/download/mac) and follow instructions; we suggest using Homebrew.)